aali2010/Text-Narrator-using-Amazon-Lex/README.md

 I created a text narrator using Amazon Polly.

-For this project I created an IAM role, a S3 Bucket and wrote Lambda function code.
+For this project I created an IAM role, an S3 Bucket and wrote Lambda function code.